Pursuit of Happiness (song): In other media

+In 2012, the remix produced by Steve Aoki was featured in the trailers for the comedy film Project X and was later included on the film's soundtrack.

-In 2016, American singer Lissie's cover was the used for Nike's Unlimited Pursuit campaign, featuring American athletes Serena Williams and Simone Biles.
+In 2016, American singer Lissie's cover version of the song was used for Nike's Unlimited Pursuit campaign, featuring American athletes Serena Williams and Simone Biles.

+The Steve Aoki remix was featured in the Philadelphia Flyers goal song during the 2017-2018 season.

 In 2020, the original song was heavily featured in a trailer for the Judd Apatow film The King of Staten Island, and was also included in the film.

 In 2021, the song was used as part of the Montreal Canadiens pregame show as part of the playoff's montage.

+That same year, Google UK featured the song's instrumental in the TV and YouTube ads for their new Pixel 6 smartphone.

 In 2023, Apple TV's Shrinking, utilized "Pursuit of Happiness" for the show's official teaser.

+The Toronto Maple Leafs currently use the Steve Aoki remix as their goal song, having done so since the 2023–24 season.
+However, this was dropped after one game due to complaints about lyrics relating to drunk driving.